Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 Gursant Singh described a time when Bhajan sent his right-hand man to “strong-arm” a Hispanic couple into signing a contract to sell their house for much less than they had wanted.
 “He wouldn’t leave until they signed,” he said.
 He had no sympathy for the couple Gursant said and Bhajan sued them to try and reinforce the contract.
 The wife was even in bed sick with cancer.

 Tej Steiner recalled that Bhajan bought the home where the Toronto ashram was based.
 Bhajan insisted it was in his own name, not in the name of the organization.
-It was purchased for $75,000 and Bhajan sold it for $650,000 years later Steiner said.
-“Bhajan pocketed all that money,” he told me.
+It was purchased for $75,000 and Bhajan sold it for $650,000 years later.
+“Bhajan pocketed all that money,” Steiner told me.

 A woman who served as a secretary was coerced into giving her entire inherence of millions of dollars to Bhajan.
 It was this money that was used to buy the land and centers in Espanola and in Los Angeles.